gatherspiel/.github/profile/README.md

 - [database](https://github.com/gatherspiel/database): Scripts related to the database.
 - [development](https://github.com/gatherspiel/development): Documentation and scripts for development.
 - [DMVBoardGames](https://github.com/gatherspiel/DMVBoardGames): Website for in person board game events in the DC area.
 It will use the backend APIs of this project.
-- [main-site](https://github.com/gatherspiel/main-site): Code for Gatherspiel.com website.
+- [main-site](https://github.com/gatherspiel/main-site): Code for gatherspiel.com.
+- [createthirdplaces](https://github.com/gatherspiel/createthirdplaces): Code for createthirdplaces.com

 # Tech notes